pytrackdat/pytrackdat/README.md

 ### Dependencies

-Make sure that Python 3, `pip3`, `virtualenv`, and `wheel` are installed.
-The latter two are Python packages, to be installed using `pip3`, the Python 3 package manager.
+Make sure that Python 3 and `pip3` are installed.

 If Python 3 is already installed, update `pip3` to the latest version with the following command, run in a Terminal window (macOS/Linux) or in Command Prompt